Bob Beckel: Political views

 Beckel was a registered Democrat.
-Beckel supported Single-payer healthcare, Campaign finance reform, same-sex marriage, and banning handguns.
+Beckel supported single-payer healthcare, Campaign finance reform, same-sex marriage, and banning handguns.

-Beckel was Pro-choice but after reading the Bible he was no longer pro-choice.
+Beckel was originally pro-choice but his views on abortion changed after he read the Bible.
 Beckel was described as having anti-Muslim views when proposing to temporarily prohibit foreign Muslim students from entering the country in response to the Boston bombing.
 Beckel was a Christian and credited God with saving him from drug addiction and alcoholism.

 Personal life

-In 1992 Beckel married Leland Ingham.
+In 1992, Beckel married Leland Ingham.
 They had two children and divorced in 2002.

 Beckel was a recovering alcoholic.
 He spoke openly about his past addictions to drugs and alcohol, admitting in July 2011 on The Five: "I'm a recovering addict and cocaine was my drug of choice."

-In 2007 Beckel said that he was involved in an altercation in a Bethesda, Maryland, grocery store parking lot with a man who took issue with his anti–George W. Bush bumper stickers.
+In 2007, Beckel said that he was involved in an altercation in a Bethesda, Maryland, grocery store parking lot with a man who took issue with his anti–George W. Bush bumper stickers.

-In early 2015, Beckel was absent from The Five for a number of weeks, which led to speculation that he had been fired, but Fox later announced that his absence was due to "health-related issues."
+In early 2015, Beckel was absent from The Five for a number of weeks, which led to speculation that he had been fired.
+Fox later announced that his absence was due to "health-related issues."
 It was later revealed that he had major back surgery on March 26 at a New York–area hospital.

-Beckel was saved later in life, in accordance with Christian doctrine.
+Beckel was saved later in life, in accordance with Protestant Christian doctrine.

 In late 2015, Beckel published a memoir, I Should Be Dead: My Life Surviving Politics, TV, and Addiction, co-written with John David Mann.
 Cal Thomas hosted a book-signing party celebrating publication of Beckel's book, which aired in November 2015 on C-SPAN.